Around the World

 If you would like to assist in making dresses or donate materials, please contact us.

-In 2020, the Dress a Girl project has temporarily shifted its efforts to creating facemasks in support of the COVID-19 pandemic.
+In 2020, the Dress a Girl project temporarily shifted its efforts to creating facemasks in support of the COVID-19 pandemic.
 When COVID-19 began disrupting our community, the shelter-in-place order put many of our usual club projects on hold, including our “SewFests” to make dresses.
 In addition, the emerging local need for cloth masks became evident.
 Therefore, Soroptimist International of Woodland decided to pivot from the “Dress a Girl” project to assisting our health care community by making cloth masks.
 Soon, other non-profits began to request masks.